Are you hurting badly now and wondering whether infidelity pain will ever go away? Are you concerned about what life will be like after you heal?

 So, to help get some answers, I talked things through with a guest therapist.

-The Aftermath of the Aftermath: What to Expect from Life After Healing from Infidelity
+The Aftermath of the Aftermath: What to Expect from Life After Infidelity Recovery

 To share her point of view on life after infidelity recovery, Yael Haklai-Neagu, a senior therapist in my practice, met with me again.
 A licensed marriage and family therapist on my team of experts, she specializes in couples therapy and affair recovery.
 Yael is also a certified hypnotherapist.
 She helps individuals recover from infidelity trauma using her hypnotherapy skills.